asdf2727/quantum_emulator/README.md

+This was my graduation project for the qxq quantum computing course.
+You can find the message I left explaining this project below:

 For this project I present to you a functional quantum circuit emulator library in C++.
 It has functionalities similar to its equivalent in python, qiskit:
 - It allows for relatively easy creation of circuits
 - It allows for the drawing of those circuits
-- It allows for simulation of quantum system, using the 'circuit' class and the '.measure' method of the 'state' class
+- It allows for simulation of quantum systems, using the 'circuit' class and the '.measure' method of the 'state' class

 All the code is written by me, using only standard libraries.
 I have also